code4recovery/12-step-meeting-list/readme.txt

 	div#meetings .controls ul.dropdown-menu div.expand { display: none; }
 	div#meetings .controls ul.dropdown-menu ul.children { height: auto; }

+= How can I show Any Day by default? =
+The easiest way is to link to that view straight from your navigation.
+Usually that looks like `/meetings/?tsml-day=any`, but it can vary depending on your settings.

+If you'd prefer to keep the default address, you could add this code to your theme's functions.php instead:

+	$tsml_defaults['day'] = null;

 = How do I change the default search radius for location searches? = Add this to your theme's functions.php.
 The value should be an existing value, ie 1, 5, 10, 25 or 50.